Differentiable Point-Based Radiance Fields for Efficient View Synthesis: Appendix

-\rev{The total variation term refers to the conventional anisotropic total variation penalty $TV(\cdot) = |\nabla_x \cdot|_1 + |\nabla_y \cdot|_1$, that is the $\ell_1$-norm of the predicted image gradients.
-This provides noise reduction via smoothing.} Since the loss function, splatting rasterizer, and point cloud geometric and photometric models are all fully differentiable, we are able to learn the point positions and their parameters end-to-end using stochastic gradient descent optimization.
+\rev{The total variation term represents the conventional anisotropic total variation penalty $TV(\cdot) = |\nabla_x \cdot|_1 + |\nabla_y \cdot|_1$, that is the $\ell_1$-norm of the predicted image gradients. } Since the loss function, splatting rasterizer, and point cloud geometric and photometric models are all fully differentiable, we are able to learn the point positions and their parameters end-to-end using stochastic gradient descent optimization.

-\rev{To train the proposed method we propose a non-synchronous learning strategy for optimizing the point position and harmonics parameters.
+\rev{To train the method we propose a non-synchronous learning strategy for optimizing the point position and harmonics parameters.
 Specifically, the initial learning rate for the spherical harmonics radiance model and the point positions are $3e-3$ and $8e-4$, respectively.
 Both of them are exponentially decayed for every epoch (20 epochs in total) with a factor of $0.93$.
 The TV weight $\lambda$ is set to $0.01$.
-The splatting radius $r$ and the rasterization $n$ are set as $0.008$ and $15$ respectively. } We use $\lmax = 2$ for all of the results in the paper, since in our experiments using higher degree resulted in minimal quality gain for significant extra storage and training time.
+The splatting radius $r$ and the rasterization $n$ are set as $0.008$ and $15$ respectively. } We use $\lmax = 2$ for all of the results in the paper, since in our experiments using a higher degree resulted in a minimal quality gain for significant extra storage and training time.
 Section~\ref{sec:ablation} contains an ablation study comparing spherical harmonics to just a single color, which effectively corresponds to $\lmax = 0$.

 \paragraph{Hybrid Coarse-to-Fine Updates} To learn an accurate point cloud representation, we repeat the following several stages of a coarse-to-fine scheme twice, also illustrated in Fig.~\ref{fig:sh}: